logic-and-applications/rocq-lna/README.md

       ```
    3. Close and re-open VS Code.
 The extension should now work for any `.v` file.

-6. Download and install our custom VS Code extension: `LnA-VS-code`.

-   1. Go to the [latest release]
-   2. Download the `LnA-vscode-extension-0.0.1.vsix` file
-   3. Navigate to the location of the downloaded file in a shell (for example by navigating to it in explorer and right clicking in the folder on the `Open in Terminal` option) and run

-      ```shell
-      code --install-extension LnA-vscode-extension-0.0.1.vsix
-      ```

 If everything worked, you should now be able to download or copy [the test file] in a [trusted workspace](https://code.visualstudio.com/docs/editor/workspace-trust) to enable extensions.
 Open the file and step through the file using `Alt+DownArrow`, or to the cursor using `Alt+RightArrow`.
 A second window should open to the right, and it should look similar to the following image:

 ![An example of a correctly running vscoq installation](/images/running-vscoq.png)